yalue/cudabrot/README.md

  - `-m <max escape iterations>`: Example: `./cudabrot -m 10000`.
-This option specifies the maximum iterations to follow each particle before determining whether it remains in the Mandelbrot set (meaning that its path is included in the buddhabrot set).
-In short, increasing this value will produce more "fine" details in the resulting image.
+This option specifies the maximum iterations to follow each particle before determining whether it remains in the Mandelbrot set (meaning that its path is included in the Buddhabrot set).
+In short, increasing this value will include more fine details in the resulting image.
 This value defaults to 100, which is a fairly low value.
 See these examples:

     | `./cudabrot -r 200 -t 10 -c 20 -m 100` | `./cudabrot -r 200 -t 10 -c 20 -m 1000` | `./cudabrot -r 200 -t 10 -c 20 -m 20000` |
     | :---: | :---: | :---: |